 Commonly Asked Questions

 A slow cooker is a great tool for making Southern Style Green Beans.
-You can follow the same recipe, setting your slow cooker on low for about 4-6 hours, or until the green beans are tender and flavorful.
+You can follow the same recipe, setting your slow cooker on low for about 4-6 hours, or until the beans are tender and flavorful.

 More Of My Favorite Green Bean Recipes